mate-desktop/mate-wayland-session/README.md

 Autotools will install the files in the correct places and can be used in the usual way to build distribution packages

+WAYFIRE FIREDECOR PLUGIN RECOMMENDED
+===

+It is recommended that the firedecor wayfire plugin be installed, as this allows use of a window decorator theme similar to the Menta marco theme.
+If this is not available however the session will still work, the first run setup code wil not attempt to set a MATE specific window decoration theme but do everything else the same way;

 REPORTING BUGS AND SUBMITTING PATCHES
 ===